zmgfpower/deep-research/docs/deep-research-api-doc.md

 ### `message` Event

-Used for sending general messages or textual updates to the client.
-These messages might be informational, warnings, or other relevant text.
+Used to send text content of deep research to the client.

 **Description:** Delivers textual messages during the research process.